lab596/civiform/Contributing.md

    1. Read through our [dev guide & standards](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards)
    1. Work on at least one issue tagged with [`good first issue`](https://github.com/seattle-uat/civiform/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) before moving to others - feel free to ask for task recommendations in Slack
    1. Pair program with one of the project's main engineers - reach out on Slack, we're happy to help!
+1. If you are a UX contributor, check out our [UX guide](https://github.com/seattle-uat/civiform/wiki/UX)